cairo-book/cairo-book/src/ch16-04-L1-L2-messaging.md

 <span class="caption"> Starknet messaging contract interface</span>

 In the case of `L1->L2` messages, the Starknet sequencer is constantly listening to the logs emitted by the `StarknetMessaging` contract on Ethereum.
-Once a message is detected in a log, the sequencer prepares and executes a `L1HandlerTransaction` to call the function on the target L2 contract.
+Once a message is detected in a log, the sequencer prepares and executes an `L1HandlerTransaction` to call the function on the target L2 contract.
 This takes up to 1-2 minutes to be done (few seconds for ethereum block to be mined, and then the sequencer must build and execute the transaction).

-`L2->L1` messages are prepared by contracts execution on L2 and are part of the block produced.
-When the sequencer produces a block, it sends the hash of each message prepared by contracts execution to the `StarknetCore` contract on L1, where they can then be consumed once the block they belong to is proven and verified on Ethereum (which for now is around 3-4 hours).
+`L2->L1` messages are prepared by contract's execution on L2 and are part of the block produced.
+When the sequencer produces a block, it sends the hash of each message prepared by the contract's execution to the `StarknetCore` contract on L1, where they can then be consumed once the block they belong to is proven and verified on Ethereum (which for now is around 3-4 hours).

 [starknetcore etherscan]: https://etherscan.io/address/0xc662c410C0ECf747543f5bA90660f6ABeBD9C8c4